-Emotional intelligence is the ability to be aware of, control and express one’s own emotions, as well as those in others, to notice, navigate and handle interpersonal relationships and use that information to get results.
+EQ is the ability to be aware of, control and express one’s own emotions, as well as those in others, to notice, navigate and handle interpersonal relationships and use that information to get results.
 Unlike IQ, EQ can be learned and developed over time.

-Mindfulness is a form of concentration building that is simply paying attention to what is happening in the present moment without judgement.
-We can pay attention to breath, music, walking, eating or anything else that we are doing.
-The idea is to pay attention with an attitude of kindness and curiosity.
+Mindfulness is simply paying attention to what is happening in the present moment without judgement.
+We build our mindfulness muscle by noticing when we have become distracted.
+We then bring our attention back to what we are focusing on, with an attitude of kindness and curiosity.

-Mindfulness fits into business in many different ways.
-It’s the bridge between leadership and well-being.
-People who practice mindfulness report increased focused attention, creative problem solving, greater self-awareness which is critical for leadership.
+Mindfulness is the bridge between leadership and well-being.
+People who practice mindfulness report increased focused attention, creative problem solving, and greater self-awareness which is critical for leadership.
 A regular mindfulness practice also supports greater resiliency which is ability to bounce back from adversity.
-There is also a link to mindfulness with greater decision-making skills and faster implementation.
+There is also a link to mindfulness with stress reduction, decreased blood pressure and lessened feelings of anxiety.

 No. While many religions have contemplative practices, mindfulness can be secular and science-based.
-Because of the advances in brain studies, it is possible to demonstrate THROUGH REPLICATED SCIENTIFIC RESULTS how what we think, do and pay attention to can change the structure and function of the brain.
-By practicing mindfulness, we can increase the power of paying attention.
+Because of the advances in brain studies, it is possible to demonstrate through replicated scientific results how what we think, do and pay attention to can change the structure and function of the brain.

-Like it or not, emotions show up at work especially when we deny or suppress them.
+Like it or not, emotions show up at work.
+Even when we are trying to suppress them.
 When working with teams, we use the language of organizations, simple, practices that offer context, as well as science to support how emotions impact leadership, effectiveness and well-being.
-When we are aware of how we manage our emotions, we get more skillful in navigating them without denying or suppressing them.
+When we are aware of how we manage our emotions, we get more skillful in navigating them.
 That awareness translates into more effective teams.

-While my clients run the gamut of professions, I am a business coach who works with entrepreneurs and intrapreneurs to treat themselves as they would their best client.
-Through easy-to-learn exercises and attention to attention, I offer new ways to handle adversity at work and at home with more skill, grace, and effectiveness.
+While my clients run the gamut of professions, I am a business coach who works primarily with managers and entrepreneurs to help them treat themselves as they would their best client.
+Through easy-to-learn exercises in a safe and trusting manner, I offer new ways to handle set-backs at work and at home with skill, compassion, and effectiveness.